Ed94/gencpp/docs/Parser_Algo.md

 ## `parse_variable_after_name`

-This is needed as a variable defintion is not easily resolvable early on, it takes a long evaluation period before its known that the declaration or definition is a variable.
+This is needed as a variable definition is not easily resolvable early on, it takes a long evaluation period before its known that the declaration or definition is a variable.
 As such this function handles resolving a variable.
 By the point this function is called the following are known : export module flag, attributes, specifiers, value type, name

 1. Initialization Processing